OpenSourceEconomics/epp_topics/src/epp_topics/numerical_optimization/df_direct_search/screencast/slides.md

 # Some Remarks

 - Adjusting the step size and switching to promising directions is complicated in real algorithms
-- Direct search algorithms only use the information which function value is smallest, not by how much
+- These algorithms only use the information which function value is smallest, not by how much
 - Makes them slow but robust to small amounts of noise
 - It does not help for large amounts of noise
-- Most famous example is the Nelder-Mead algorithm which is widely used, but seldomly the best choice
+- Most famous example is the Nelder-Mead algorithm

+  - Very widely used

+  - Very seldomly the best choice

 ---